RAMP-project/RAMP/README.md

 The repository also hosts all the input files used to generate the profiles appearing in the abovementioned study, which may be also used as a reference example.
 To access the code version used for the Journal publication, select the tag "v.0.1-pre".

+## Requirements
+The model is developed in Python 3.6, and requires the following libraries:
+* numpy
+* matplotlib
+* math
+* random

 ## License
 Copyright 2019 RAMP, contributors listed in **Authors**